BoboTiG/ilovemoney/docs/security.md

 If the private code is no longer known, the creator of the project can still recover access.
-He/she must have provided an email address when creating the project, and Ihatemoney can send a reset link to this email address (classical "forgot your password" functionality).
+He/she must have provided an email address when creating the project, and Ilovemoney can send a reset link to this email address (classical "forgot your password" functionality).

 Note, however, that somebody with the private code could have changed